Animatron/player/doc/scripting.md

 Tweens are changes.
 If you see something is changing this means that there is a Tween somewhere which describes that change.

+Quick definition of tween is: tween is a value change over time.

+For example, moving is a change of element's coordinates.
+Rotating is a change of element's angle.
+Vanishing is a change of element's opacity.

 For example, if an object moves from one side of the canvas to another there is a tween of type TRANSLATE (i.e. current object coordinates are translated to coordinates of an other side of the canvas).
 If an object changes its opacity there is a tween of type ALPHA.
 If it rotates there is a tween of type ROTATE and so on.
-Even Audio tracks use tweens: for volume management.
+Even Audio tracks use tweens (of type VOLUME).

-But what is a Tween?
-Tween it's a pair (or a sequence) of values which are determines the state of some of Element property at the beginning and at the end of the transition.
-For example, to make an object invisible we should create an Alpha tween with start value 1.0 (completely visible) and end value 0.0 (completely invisible): `[1.0, 0.0]` and choose when this transition should happen, i.e choose a start and end time for it:

-	{
-		type: C.T_ALPHA, // ALPHA tween
+Let's see on a real example.
+We'll add a tween to our red circle and move it somewhere on the screen.
+Let's use Builder again:

+	circle.trans(
-		band: [0, 5],    // start at 0 sec and end at 5 sec
+		[0, 5],                      // 1
-		data: [1, 0]     // from Visible (1) to Invisible (0)
-	}
+		[[circle.x, circle.y],       // 2
+		 [circle.x + 100, circle.y], // 3
+		C.E_DEF                      // 4
+	);

+1. Defining a time range for our transition: from 0 to 5 secs
+2. Defining a start point which is current circle position and
+3. An end point which is a X plus 100 pixels
+4. And define an Easing function (which will discuss a little bit later)

-Well, now we know something about Elements and Tweens and can write our first handler.
+Ok, now we know how to create elements and how to animate them so let's define our first click handler.

 ## Handler example

-In this example we well add a handler which will rotate an object 360 degrees and then rotate it back.
-We will assign this handler on mouse CLICK event so every time user will click on the object it will rotate:
+In this example we well add a handler which will rotate a rectangle 360 degrees and then rotate it back.
+We will assign this handler on mouse click event so every time user will click on the object it will rotate:

 	function onClick(ctx, evt, t) {
+		var b = Builder._$;

+		var rect = null;
+		var rects = ctx.findByName('rect');
-		this.$.addTween({                           // 1
+		if (rects.length == 0) {            // 1
-			type: C.T_ROTATE,
+			rect = b('rect')
+			.rect([50, 50], [30, 30])
+			.fill('#0f');

+			this.$.scene.add(rect);
+		} else {
+			rect = rects[0];                  // 2
+		}

+		rect.rotate(
-			band: [t, t + 1.0],                 // 2
+			[t, t + 2],
-			data: [0, 360]                      // 3
+			[rect.angle, rect.angle + Math.PI], // 3
-		});

-		this.$.addTween({
-			type: C.T_ROTATE,
+			C.E_DEF);

+		rect.rotate(
-			band: [t + 1.0, t + 2.0],           // 4
+			[t + 2, t + 4],
-			data: [360, 0]
-		});
+			[rect.angle, rect.angle - Math.PI], // 4
+			C.E_DEF);
 	};

-1. `this.$` is a current object (Element), `addTween` is a method of Element which defines a new tween
-2. `t` is always a current time.
-So, `t + 1.0` will be "now plus 1 second"
-3. `[0, 360]` is a tween start and end: 0 to 360 degrees
-4. Will assume our object is rotating forth and then back so should wait until it will rotate forth first so start our second (back) tween at "current time plus 1 second" and end it at "current time plus 2 seconds"
+1. Before all let's check if there any existing rects so each time user will click a mouse we'll not create a new rect but use an existing one.
+2. If there are any rects we'll use first of them
+3. And rotate it forth in 2 seconds
+4. And then back in next 2 seconds

+## Easing